 Someone is knocking on Heavy Metal’s door!
 Big time.
 And who is brandishing these fucking pipes?
 ‘Tis must come from Ronnie James, but this dear friend and companion met the other side for a while now.
 It is Iuri Sanson of the Brazilian Power and Speed Metal band Hibria.
-And this on their self-titled 2015 amazingly rocky album, signed to Test Your Metal Records.
-And this stuff they are producing is really good #metal – for most parts!
-Old style #metal too, kind of showing the Great Old Ones of Heavy Metal, where the new masters are.
+And this on their self-titled 2015 amazingly rocky album.
+And this stuff they produce is really good metal – for most parts!
+Old style metal too, kind of showing the Great Old Ones of Heavy Metal where the new masters are.

 Hibria is how Ronnie James Dio would sound on steroids!

 When married to Krokus – specifically thinking back to their record Headhunter, that is.
 And gracing you with a style En Vogue way back in the past.
 But it is for sure no Lambada that they present you with.
 Yet again, apart from leaning towards tradition, Hibria do like to spice things up to a new level of complexity too.
 You actually get a strange thrashy mix of stuff on some tracks.
 All this thrown into a hot cauldron with some wind instruments and other jazzy acoustics that chime in all of a sudden; a little Prog to go with your #metal.
 They ARE from Brazil after all.

 You need to compare this album to the very good, but more austere style in Silent Rage and you will understand the difference.
 And then they throw these stellar, friggin’ solos at you like there is no tomorrow at every turn of their record.
 All tracks are delivered flawlessly at a highly technical level by high quality musicians.